 They chose to work with you for a reason.

 It’s not your job to justify or try and prove that you’re worthy.

 No, it’s your job to show up for them.
 And it’s really freaking hard to do that when you’re worrying about yourself (even if it’s ‘Oh I wonder what they think of how I’m doing’)

-Every time you worry what your client (or potential client) thinks of you, shift your focus to how you can show up for them, what they need in that moment, and the invitation and opportunity your are presenting for them to invest in themselves (not you).
+When you stop worrying what others think (the general public, your clients, or potential clients), you shift your focus to how you can show up for them, what they need in that moment, and the invitation and opportunity your are presenting for them to invest in themselves (not you).

 3. How To Find Your Own Lane (so you’re not competing with anyone)

 Another thing that I’ve dealt with myself and many of my clients worry about as well is that – for most of us – we follow lots of other amazing folks in our industry.